Info-Sec-and-Intel-resources/.github/profile/README.md

 <h2 align="left"> :smiley_cat: More about me  :smiley_cat: </h2>
-<p align="left">:compass: Accessibility, Security and Development are central elements of my vision...
+<p align="left">:compass: <strong> Accessibility, Security and Development are central elements of my vision...
 <br />
-of a world that is open to all, secure for all and solves problems for all through mutual support and teamwork. :mountain_snow:
+of a world that is open to all, secure for all and solves problems for all through mutual support and teamwork. </strong>:mountain_snow:
 </p>
 <p align="left">
 My work experience spans many sectors, including: